lautarodragan/jolteon/README.md

   - The current directory of the browser
   - The queue
   - Current song (coming soon)
-- Safe handling of application crashes, restoring the terminal to its normal state.
+- Safe handling of application crashes, restoring the terminal to its normal state, thread hygiene (all threads joined on exit)
 - A clock on the top bar :)

 ### Upcoming